parthpatel2019/parthpatel2019.github.io/README.md

 ## Some other things about me

-1. My love for music
-  - My two favorite instruments to play are the piano and the guitar!
-2. I love to play sports
+1. I love to play sports
-  - I love to play football and basketball and watch soccer and hockey!
+  - I love to play football and basketball and watch soccer and hockey
-3. I love to travel and explore new places while tasting new food!
+2. I love to travel and explore new places while tasting new food
-  - I have been to over 6 countries and hope to visit more once it is safe to do so!
+  - I have been to over 6 countries and hope to visit more once it is safe to do so
+3. My love for music
+  - My two favorite instruments to play are the piano and the guitar
+  - I love to DJ and produce music as well

 ## Things I wish to achieve in the future